Make homemade gremolata with garden herbs

 Most of us clearly think we are going to live happily ever after into our nineties, with no attention to detail; and then are indignant when we get an aneurism in the brain or prostate cancer.

-Personally like St Francis of Assisi I find that Brother Ass is very stubborn rogue; and needs to be chastised regularly.
-In the practice it is very evident that he turns around and bites us if we feed him on craparola or neglect to take him out for exercise.
+Personally like St Francis of Assisi I find that Brother Ass is a very stubborn rogue; and needs to be chastised regularly should he turn up his nose at garden herbs.
+In the practice it is all to evident that he turns around and bites us if we feed him on craparola or neglect to take him out for exercise.

 Homemade gremolata on Eggs HiltonHomemade gremolata sprinkled on Eggs Hilton.

-Eggs Hilton is one of our favourite breakfasts; it's basically a sort of shakshuka with whatever is growing in the garden.
-Today it's baby kale and spinach leaves; with peppadews and chaote squash.
+Eggs Hilton is one of our favourite breakfasts; it is basically a sort of shakshuka with whatever is growing in the garden.
+Today it's baby kale and spinach leaves; with peppadews, garlic and chaote squash.
 Often there would be half a dozen broad or lima beans in season; or green peas.

 I've sprinkled a little homemade gremolata on our breakfast this morning; it's not to be seen but it gives a delightful citrusy flavour.